-Goodwill Software Other Intangibles · Excess amount the Group has paid in acquiring a business over the fair Purchased software owned by the Group is capitalised.
-Management fee rights arising from acquisition of funds Internal and external costs incurred in building software and computer systems costing greater than \$20 million are capitalised as assets.
-Those less than \$20 million are expensed in the year in which the costs are incurred. management business and other intangible assets arising from contractual rights.
+Goodwill Software Other Intangibles Definition Excess amount the Group has paid in acquiring a business over the fair Purchased software owned by the Group is capitalised.
+Management fee rights arising from acquisition of funds value of the identifiable assets and liabilities acquired.
+Iiabilities acquired.
+Internal and external co building software and costing greater than \$2 capitalised as assets.
+Th million are expensed in the costs are incurred. management business and other intangible assets arising from contractual rights.
 Carrying value Cost less any accumulated impairment losses.
 Initially, measured at cost.
 Subsequently, carried at cost less Initially, measured at fair value at acquisition.
-Allocated to the cash generating accumulated amortisation and unit to which the impairment losses.
+Allocated to the cash generating unit to which the accumulated amortisation and impairment losses.
 Subsequently, carried at cost less accumulated amortisation acquisition relates.
-Costs incurred in planning or evaluating software proposals or in maintaining systems after implementation are not capitalised. and impairment losses.
+Costs incurred in planning or evaluatin software proposals or in maintaining systems after implementation are not capitalised. and impairment losses.
 Useful life Indefinite.
 Except for major core infrastructure, Management fee rights with an Goodwill is reviewed for impairment at least annually or when there is an indication of impairment. amortised over periods between 2-5 years; however major core infrastructure may be amortised up to 7 years subject to approval by the Audit Committee. indefinite life are reviewed for impairment at least annually or when there is an indication of impairment.
 Other intangible assets are amortised over 3 Purchased software is amortised over 2 years unless it is considered integral to other assets with a longer useful life. years.
 Depreciation method Not applicable.
 Straight-line method.
 Not applicable to indefinite life intangible assets.
 Straight-line method for assets with a finite life.